 A UV filter blocks light from sources that present UV wavelengths, which are shorter than the wavelengths we are able to see.
 There are photographic films and old camera lenses that are still sensitive to this light.

 As we photograph nowadays, we don’t have the same sensitivity problems.
-This means we no longer need UV filters, unless using a camera or lens from pre-WWII.
+This means we no longer need UV filters unless using a camera or lens from before WW II.

 They do provide you with one benefit, and that is increased protection.
 If you have a UV filter, it will add an extra layer of protection to your lens.
 Better to scratch or bump this filter than your expensive lens.